calebjackson2/Finanical-Tracker/README.md

 Express gratitude towards those who provided help, guidance, or resources:

-- Thank you to Raymond for continuous support and guidance.
+- Thank you to Raymond for continuous suppor![Screenshot and guidance.
 - A special thanks to all teammates for their dedication and teamwork.